linroger/FinanceCompendium/II. Economics/International/International Economics/Part 8 - Applications and Policy Issues/Chapter 19 - Fixed Versus Floating.md

 Ronald McKinnon, 2002

-# A

-century ago, economists and policy makers may have had their differ- on, but—unlike today—almost all of them agreed that a fixed exchange deal choice of exchange rate regime.
-Even if some countries occasionally ting rate, it was usually with the expectation that they would soon return egged rate.
+A century ago, economists and policy makers may have had their differences on, but—unlike today—almost all of them agreed that a fixed exchange ideal choice of exchange rate regime.
+Even if some countries occasionally floating rate, it was usually with the expectation that they would soon return pegged rate.

 The preferred method for fixing the exchange rate was the gold standard, a system in which the value of a country's currency was fixed relative to an ounce of gold.
 As a result, the currency's value was also fixed against all other currencies that were